University Chairman, Department of Cell Biology

 Professor, Department of Cell Biology

 Chanin Bldg., Room 402

-Role of H1 Linker Histones and Chromatin Remodeling Factors in Chromatin Structure, DNA Methylation, Gene Expression and Development in Mice and Drosophila.
+Role of H1 Linker Histones and Chromatin Remodeling Factors in Chromatin Structure, DNA Methylation, the Histone Code, Gene Expression and Development in Mice and Drosophila.
 Recent studies show that posttranslational modifications of core histones (H2A, H2B, H3, H4) (the Histone Code) play a very important role in control of gene expression.
 The H1 linker histones are more diverse than the core histones.
 Mice contain 8 H1 histone subtypes including differentiation-specific and tissue-specific subtypes, whereas Drosophila has only one type of H1.
 H1’s are thought to be responsible for the final level of packaging DNA into the compact chromatin structure but we know very little about their role in gene expression and development.
 We are studying the functional roles of H1 linker histones by inactivating (knocking-out) specific H1 genes in mice and the single H1 in Drosophila.
 We are also reintroducing mutant H1 linker histones into H1 depleted mouse cells and flies, to perform structure-function studies.
-We have also established a new connection between H1 histones, DNA methylation and genomic imprinting and we are learning how H1 regulates DNA methylation.
-We also have a new knock-out mouse for the SNF2H chromatin remolding ATPase, which assembles H1 histone into chromatin.
+We have also established a new role for H1 histone in DNA methylation, genomic imprinting and establishment of the histone code.
+We are also studying the chromatin remodeling factor that assembles H1 histone into chromatin.